Chieti: Main roads

-Railways and railway stations
+Railways and train stations

-Chieti Scalo is crossed by the Rome–Sulmona–Pescara railway and has two train stations, the Chieti railway station and the smaller Chieti–Madonna delle Piane railway station.
+Chieti Scalo is crossed by the Rome–Sulmona–Pescara railway and is home to two passenger train stations: Chieti railway station and the smaller Chieti–Madonna delle Piane railway station.
+The Rome–Sulmona–Pescara railway is an important connection from Chieti to the Adriatic railway.
+On the border between Manoppello and Chieti (at Brecciarola), a freight station named Stazione di Interporto d'Abruzzo serves a logistics center.

 A railway connecting the old town and Chieti Scalo was closed in 1943.

 Nearby ports and airports

-Chieti is about 12 kilometers from the Abruzzo Airport and 17 kilometers from the Port of Pescara.
+Chieti is about 12 km from Abruzzo Airport, the only international airport in Abruzzo.